 We're now entering the south west of France, with its profusion of châteaux and caves.
 We travel winding roads through rolling hills and unbelievably pretty scenery, past buildings constructed from golden stone with terracotta tiled roofs.
 We begin cycling past fields of sunflowers and end up riding through endless plantations of walnuts, as we follow the Route des Noix (road of the nuts).
 There's a short climb to Hautefort, which is famous for having the first ever hospice, founded in the 17th century, which is now a museum of medicine.
 We pass through beautiful Condat-sur-Vezere on the river, before coming to a big open valley with a magnificent castle, the Château Fleunie.
 A short, steep climb, and then you're looking down on the valley with the château and the river.
 Before long we arrive in Montignac, famous for the Lascaux caves, now closed to the public for fear of damaging the fragile structure of the prehistoric cave paintings.
 At St-Léon-sur-Vézere you will see the amazing limestone cliffs with their cave dwellings, the Cité Troglodytique de la Roque St-Christophe, which was inhabited for 55,000 years until only 300 years ago.
 More walnut plantations and duck farms and we finally arrive at our overnight stop in Souillac, a remarkably modern town in this very historic region of France.

 After leaving Espalion, we soon come to Ste-Eulalie d'Olt, still on the river Lot, and one of the most beautiful villages in France.
 We follow the river along a flat valley surrounded by farmland, passing through an area that used to be known as Gévaudan.
 Here in the 18th Century, a wolf known as "La Bête de Gévaudan", attacked and killed more than 100 people, many of them children working in the fields, until it was finally killed.
 At Moriès we turn away from the Lot and follow the river Colagne through Chirac and as far as the fortified town of Marvejols, which used to be the capital of this region.
-Now the terrain is more demanding, and we make the short climb up to Goudard where we find we're at an altitude of over 1,000 metres for the first time on our journey.
+Now the terrain is more demanding, and we make the short climb up to the Col de Goudard (1052m), our highest point so far on this trip.

 We pause to enjoy the stunning view before we descend into the small city of Mende, where there are lots of bars and restaurants to stop for lunch.
 This area was featured in the Tour de France in 2010, so you're now definitely in cycling country.
-There are a couple of undulating climbs - the first up to the Col de la Tourette (839m) - the first real "col" on our route - followed by the Col des Tribes (1,131m).
-At the top you'll also find a sign for the "Ligne de partage des eaux" that marks the point where the Atlantic side of France meets the Mediterranean side.
+There are a couple of undulating climbs - the first up to the Col de la Tourette (839m), followed by the Col des Tribes (1,131m).
+At the top you'll also find a sign for the "Ligne de partage des eaux" that marks the point where you're equidistant between teh Atlantic and the Mediterranean.
 From here we can see the wooded slopes of Mont Lozère, the highest point in the Massif Central, before we make the twisting 25km descent to Lac du Villefort.
 Our final climb of the day is the gentle ascent from Villefort to the Col du Mas de l'Ayre (846m), and then we descend into Les Vans.
 It's noticeably warmer and you know you're finally in the South.

 We stay at this level, cycling through arid, rocky terrain, stopping now and again at the viewpoints to take in the amazing panorama, until we exit the Gorge at St-Martin-d'Ardèche and the pretty town of Aiguèze.
 Here we cross the river via a very narrow suspension bridge, with huge, imposing towers.
 We follow the river Rhône, criss-crossing it as we go, riding through numerous vineyards.
 We're soon in Châteauneuf-du-Pape, one of the most famous wine producing areas in the world.
 Before long Mont Ventoux appears through the haze on the horizon - a timely reminder of tomorrow's ride.
 We ride past endless fields of lavender - the smell is amazing, but the noise of the bees is also incredible.
 Finally we cycle through Carpentras and head towards Bédoin, at the foot of Mont Ventoux, where we stay the night.

-We couldn't go past Mont Ventoux without offering riders the opportunity to make the climb up to one of the most spectacular and iconic cols in the cycling world.
-Of the three sides, this is considered the middle one in terms of difficulty, but it's also the shortest.
+We couldn't follow the route around Mont Ventoux without offering riders the opportunity to make the climb up to one of the most spectacular and iconic cols in the cycling world.
+Of the three sides, this is considered the middle one in terms of difficulty, but it's also the shortest, and the only one we can include in the route with minimum disruption.
 From Bédoin you have a couple of kilometres to warm up before you start the climb, then it's about 14km up to Chalet Reynard, and then a further 7km up to the col, passing the monument to Tommy Simpson who died at that spot 50 years ago in the Tour de France.
 When you reach the top, the landscape is absolutely amazing and totally unlike anything else you would have seen - like an enormous sand dune - very barren, but stunningly beautiful.
 We stop briefly to take in the atmosphere and enjoy the sense of achievement before we retrace our steps to Chalet Reynard, pausing to pay homage to Tommy on the way down.
 If you're worried about making the climb, you have the option to ride in the minibus, but so far nobody has taken that option and even our weakest riders have managed to do it and been thrilled with their achievement.

-From here we continue on our journey, riding through fields of lavender (the smell is amazing but so is the noise of the bees), chestnut plantations and lots of little towns.
+From here we continue on our journey, riding through fields of lavender, chestnut plantations and lots of little towns.
 As we leave Banon, we say goodbye to the lavender at last and follow a wooded valley to a reservoir.
-Climbing out of the valley to Forcalquier, with its observatory and its octagonal chapel, we cycle past lush green farmland until we reach Moustiers-Ste-Marie, our overnight stop.
+Climbing out of the valley to Forcalquier, with its observatory and its octagonal chapel, we cycle past lush green farmland until we reach Moustiers-Ste-Marie, famous for its potter, and our overnight stop.

-For the next 30km we're either riding up or down as we travel through the Tunnels de Fayet, descending to cross the river at the Pont de l'Artuby, and climbing along the Balcons de la Mescla, until we come to Comps-sur-Artuby, where we may stop for coffee.
-We climb gently again as we cycle through the rocky landscape, and into Castellane with its Chapelle Notre-Dame du Roc, perched high on a cliff above the town.
-Across the river again, still climbing, to the Col de Luens (1,054m), followed by a short descent and then a modest climb to a final, unnamed col. This is the last significant climb on the trip.
+For the next 30km we're either riding up or down as we travel through the Tunnels de Fayet, descending to cross the river at the Pont de l'Artuby, and climbing along the Balcons de la Mescla, until we come to Comps-sur-Artuby.
+We had to make a compromise here, in order to make the distance today more manageable, so we deviate from the official route for the next 20km, riding through fairly flat farmland for a while, before climbing the Col de Clavel (1067m), and descending into Séranon, where we're back on the official route again, cutting out 30 rather insignificant kilometres.
 We cycle along a wide, fertile valley, until we come to a canyon called the Clue de Gréolières.
 Through the town and down the Gorges du Loup, with its waterfall, the Cascades du Saut du Loup; on through a tunnel and over a bridge where we can see both ways down the gorge.
 Another tunnel and another waterfall, the Cascade de Courmes.
 From here it's all downhill to Cagnes-sur-Mer, where we get a glimpse of the ocean for the first time.
 The roads are noticeably busier as we approach Nice, but there's a cycle path to make it less nerve-wracking.
 Finally we're on the Promenade des Anglais, and we ride triumphantly into the old city of Nice.
 Time for a well-earned beer, I think!